 Client Relations Specialist Salary

-Median pay for Client Relations Specialists in the United States is around $41K annually, but employers in New York offer the biggest paychecks; average compensation in that city is approximately $52K.
-Client Relations Specialists can also look forward to large paychecks in cities like Nashville (+15 percent), Philadelphia (+13 percent), Scottsdale (+7 percent), and Phoenix (+4 percent).
+The average salary for Client Relations Specialists in the United States is $41K per year, and pay runs especially high in New York, where the average is $54K.
+Client Relations Specialists will also find cushy salaries in Nashville (+19 percent), Philadelphia (+12 percent), Scottsdale (+7 percent), and Phoenix (+4 percent).
 This snapshot results from replies to PayScale's salary survey.

 Job Description for Client Relations Specialist